mpnally/Terrifically-Simple-JSON/README.md

 ```

 should be read as meaning,
-"<u>that Person whose name is Martin<u> has eyes colored <u>that RGBColor whose red value is zero, green value is 0 and blue value is 155<u>".
+"<u>that Person whose name is Martin</u> has eyes colored <u>that RGBColor whose red value is zero, green value is 0 and blue value is 155</u>".

 ### <a name="explicit-urls"></a>An explicit way of encoding URLs